Elias Díaz Player Props: Rockies vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 5.85 team ERA ranks last among all league pitching staffs.
+- The Athletics have the last-ranked team ERA among all MLB pitching staffs (5.83).

-- Athletics pitchers combine to give up 147 total home runs at a rate of 1.4 per game (second-most in baseball).
+- Athletics pitchers combine to allow the second-most home runs in baseball (148 total, 1.4 per game).

-- Blackburn (1-2) gets the starting nod for the Athletics in his 10th start of the season.
-He's put together a 5.06 ERA in 48 2/3 innings pitched, with 49 strikeouts.

-- In his last time out on Sunday against the Houston Astros, the righty threw 5 1/3 innings, allowing one earned run while surrendering five hits.
+- In his last outing on Sunday against the Houston Astros, the right-hander tossed five innings, allowing one earned run while surrendering two hits.

-- The 29-year-old has amassed a 5.06 ERA and 9.2 strikeouts per nine innings in 10 games this season, while giving up a batting average of .297 to opposing hitters.
+- The 24-year-old has put up an ERA of 5.50, with 9 strikeouts per nine innings, in 14 games this season.
+Opponents have a .254 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.